glennblock/extensions/attachment.md

 --AaB03x
 ```
 ## Receving attachments
-A client MAY also receive a response that items which contain attachments.
-Attachments are indicated by a link with a render value of "attachment".
-This indicates that href points to a file which SHOULD be downloaded.
+A client MAY receive a response which contains links with the `render` property set to `attachment`.
+The client SHOULD treat the associated href as a download-able link.
+Clients that do not support the `attachment` value for render MUST treat the associated href as a navigation link.

 ### Example
-Below is an example of a response containing attachments.
-The first part is a document which contains the list of contacts where each contact has an avatar with an _attachment_ field.
-Then there are additional parts which are the actual attachments.
-Each attachment's filename corresponds to the value of the _attachment_ field for the item in  the collection+json document.
+Below is an example of a response containing links which are attachments, namely the `avatar` link has a `render` value of `attachemnt`.
+The client in this casse SHOULD download the associated image.

 ```
 content-type: application/vnd.collection+json